 However, every small firm eventually needs an accountant.
 Even if you handle everything yourself, dealing with things like annual tax time is unpleasant for everyone who does not receive a refund.

-Accountants can assist you in drawing up your company’s legal structure, offering skilled counsel on financial subjects such as cash flow and tax planning, as well as keeping track of day-to-day bookkeeping like company accounts, invoices, and costs.
+Accountants can assist you in drawing up your company’s legal structure, offering skilled counsel on financial statements and forensic accounting, as well as keeping track of day-to-day bookkeeping like company accounts, invoices, and costs.
 But, when should you call a limited company accountant for your small business?
 Here are 5 signs it’s time to hire an accountant.

 1: You’re a new and growing limited company